opentok/opentok-web-samples/Electron-Basic-Video-Chat/README.md

 * When starting the application, you'll notice a silent error:
   `ERROR:audio_send_stream.cc(93)] Failed to set up send codec state.` This is a known [Electron issue](https://github.com/electron/electron/issues/8991).
-  We recommend staying up to date with the issue to see if the Electron team or other contributors have a solution
+  We recommend staying up to date with the issue to see if the Electron team or other contributors have a solution.